platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 * `environment.cron`: A cron task just completed.
 * `environment.source-operation`: A source operation triggered and has completed.
 ---
+* `environment.certificate.renewal`: An environment's SSL certificate has been renewed.
+---
 * `integration.bitbucket.fetch`: Changes in BitBucket repository have been pulled.
 * `integration.bitbucket.register_hooks`: Integration hook have been registered on BitBucket.
 * `integration.bitbucket_server.fetch`: Changes in BitBucket repository have been pulled.